kleosr/cursorkleosr/README.md

-# An Autonomous AI Workflow for Cursor IDE
+# Making AI Development Feel Natural in Cursor

 <div align="center">
   <img src="https://i.ibb.co/tMy2cRkC/image-fx.png" alt="Project Rules Logo" width="400"/>
-  <p><em>A simple, autonomous system for AI-assisted development in Cursor.
-Now with iterative processing!</em></p>
+  <p><em>Your AI coding companion just got a memory upgrade and a clear playbook</em></p>
 </div>

-## What is this?

-This project provides a streamlined way to work with AI assistants (like Claude or GPT-4) inside the Cursor IDE, making development more autonomous and consistent.
-It helps the AI remember project context and follow a structured process, even across different sessions.
-Think of it as giving your AI assistant a reliable memory and a clear playbook.
-This system now supports iterative processing of lists of items, enhancing its capabilities for complex tasks.

-This setup is inspired by the ideas in the original `kleosr/cursorkleosr` repository but simplifies it drastically for better autonomy and lower overhead.
+## What's This All About?

+Ever wished your AI assistant in Cursor could remember what you're working on and stay focused on the task at hand?
+That's exactly what this project does.
+Instead of starting from scratch every conversation, your AI gets a reliable memory system and follows a structured workflow that actually makes sense.

+Think of it like giving your AI assistant a notebook to jot down important project details and a step-by-step guide for tackling development tasks.
+The result?
+More consistent help, fewer repeated explanations, and development that feels surprisingly smooth.

+The best part?
+This system can now handle lists of items one by one, making it perfect for those times when you need to process multiple similar tasks without losing your mind.

+This approach takes inspiration from the original `kleosr/cursorkleosr` repository but cuts out the complexity, focusing on what actually works in day-to-day development.

 ## Thanks to